mark3lau/baolau2/README.md

 ## <u>8.
 Testing</u>

    ### **Code validation**
    The code has been put through the [Python checker](https://www.pythonchecker.com//) and returned minor errors.
-Most errors contained lines of code that were longer than 80 characters and unnecessary white spaces, which have all have now been rectified.
+Most errors contained lines of code that were longer than 79 characters and unnecessary white spaces which have been rectified.

+   The CSS code has been checked via the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no errors found.

    ### **Test cases**